kwansupp/kwansupp.github.io/pages/about.md

 **Inspiring and lifting people up.**

-Everytime I reflect on my life, I consider myself lucky.
-Lucky to have good health.
-I want to use my knowledge and skills to help people live better lives - to be kind (to themselves and others), to live authentically and to unlock their full potential (in achieving their dreams and contribute to the world).
+When I reflect on my life, I consider myself lucky.
+Lucky to have good health; lucky to have the resilience to overcome challenges.
+I want to use my knowledge and skills to help people live better lives - to be kind (to themselves and others), to live authentically, and to unlock their full potential (in order achieving their dreams and to contribute to the world).

 # Other things about me